AKButani/overwatch2-stattracker/README.md

 We will leverage the [Overfast API](https://overfast-api.tekrop.fr/) to gather player data efficiently.
 Our team has already conducted preliminary research and explored the API's capabilities.

 ### Tasks
-Define all the tasks you want your app to solve.
+With our web-app we want to give the users the ability to get a good overview of their, or their friend's, Overwatch 2 account.

+With different visualisations, the user should be able to quickly understand how much and how well they play certain heroes.

 ## Requirements
-Write here all intructions to build the environment and run your code.\
-**NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it.
+1) Install Node.js and make sure it is running.

 ## How to Run
-Write here **DETAILED** intructions on how to run your code.\
-**NOTE:** If we cannot run your code following these instructions we will not be able to evaluate it.

-As an example here are the instructions to run the Dummy Project:
-To run the Dummy project you have to:
+To run the project you have to:
-- clone the repository;
+1) clone the repository
-- open a terminal instance and using the command ```cd``` move to the folder where the project has been downloaded;
+2) open a terminal instance and using the command ```cd``` move to the folder where the project has been downloaded
-- then run:
+3) then execute the command ```npm run dev```

 ### Local Development